-The holidays were just more work and no thanks for it.
+The holidays were just more work, more demands, more subtle insults, and no thanks for it.

-Dealing with a narcissistic mother isn’t about changing her behavior.
+Dealing with a narcissistic mother during the holidays is exhausting.

 - New Year’s Day

 - Independence Day

 You’re obligated to be at each, and every one of these without fail, and a narcissistic parent will use every single one of these days to suck the life force right out of your body.

 Be prepared for any and all forms of manipulation.

 I would come away from these events like I’d been hit by a bus, but trying to back out of one of these events was even worse.
 There’s no forgiveness or letting this go, and your mistakes are always used against you for as long as she can remember them.

 There was no way out, and the crazy didn’t stop, no matter what I did.